cwmatthew/clarusway-devenv/setup-git-win.md

     none /mnt cygdrive binary,posix=0,noacl,user 0 0
     # All drives will be mounted under /mnt eg /mnt/c /mnt/d just like in WSL
     none /tmp usertemp binary,posix=0,noacl 0 0
-    # temp settings as the name suggests
     /mnt/c/Users /home auto bind,binary,posix=0,noacl,user 0 0
     # binding c:\Users to /home so user homedir will be /home/<user>
     ```

 Save and exit nano editor with `CTRL+X` and confirm changes.

 After restart, open git bash and type `pwd`, your user profile directory should be `/home/<username>`